 When you first invest, you start by making a “pie” where each investment you choose makes up a slice.
 You then set up the target weight of each slice.
 Or, you can choose from already made pies that professional investors have designed.
 Now all you have to do is add money to your account and M1 assigns the money to each investment based on your asset allocation.
 That’s it.

-Perhaps the best feature of M1 Finance is that it’s completely free for investors!
-No really, it is.
 Part of M1’s mission is to offer commission-free investing.
 There are also no maintenance fees on your account, so every penny you put in is fully invested.

 You do have to have at least $100 in your account to invest, but that’s nothing compared to similar services that require thousands.
-M1 Finance does this by allowing you to buy fractional shares of ETFs, which is one of Jonathan’s favorite things about M1.
+M1 Finance does this by allowing you to buy fractional shares of ETFs, which is one of our favorite things about M1.

 Along with ETF and stock options, you can open a retirement account.
 M1 Finance supports Traditional, Roth, and SEP IRAs.

 You can also open a Trust, LLC, or Corporate investment account.
 You must have a minimum of $5,000 to open an LLC account.

 Asset allocation and rebalancing are important parts of your investment strategy.
 M1 Finance automatically uses new contributions to the pie to buy assets that are underweighted in your pie.

 For example, let’s say you have a pie that is 50% stocks and 50% bonds.
 Your stocks have done well and the value of that section of your pie has gone up.
 Your allocation is now 60/40 because of this.
 When you contribute money, M1 Finance will automatically buy bonds with this new money to bring your pie back into a 50/50 balance.

 It’s like an autopilot making small course adjustments so that the plane stays on course and gets you to your final destination.